Australia is quite obviously a big country. It is the kind of place where you could spend a lifetime living and never run out of things to see and do.

 There are also opportunities to learn more about the culture and practices of Indigenous Australians.

-Visitors to Darwin would do best to visit during the winter months – ideally between June and August.
-Darwin only has two seasons, known as the “wet” and the “dry.”
+Visitors to Darwin should visit during the winter months, ideally between June and August.
+Darwin has only two seasons: the "wet" and the "dry."

 You can visit during the wet if you wish.
-Be warned – you'll be unable to swim in the ocean, due to the presence of box jellyfish.
+However, be warned—you'll be unable to swim in the ocean due to the presence of box jellyfish.

 It will storm almost every evening, and the humidity will be so intense that you won't be able to walk outside without being covered in a thick layer of sweat.